North Carolina prosecutor says police were justified in fatally shooting Andrew Brown

 Womble said Brown was known to officers as having a long history of arrests and convictions dating back to 1995, including assault with a deadly weapon.
 Before heading to Brown’s home, officers were told that Brown had a history of resisting arrest or barricading himself against police, Womble said.

-Crystal meth, an illegal stimulant, was found in Brown’s car, a chunk about as big as “a 50-cent piece,” Womble said.
+A chunk of crystal meth - an illegal stimulant - about as big as “a 50-cent piece,” was found in Brown’s car, Womble said.
+No weapons were found on Brown or in the car.

 Lawyers for Brown’s family had previously said a 20-second portion of the video they were allowed to see showed he was “executed” by the officers, describing how they continued shooting at him as he drove away from them.